Pawleys Island Flounder Fishing

-Flounder fishing is a favorite pastime around the waters of Murrells Inlet and Pawleys Island!
-These funny looking flat fish begin moving from nearshore reefs into tidal creeks as the water warms.
-Flounder will thrive in creeks and inlets until fall when the water begins to cool.
-Flounder are ambush predators and often use creek mouths, oyster rakes and deepresions as ambush points.
-Laying on the bottom and using there camouflage to ambush shrimp, mud minnows or mullet.
+Flounder Fishing Pawleys Island is a favorite pastime!
+These funny looking flat fish begin moving from near by reefs into tidal creeks as the water warms through spring.
+Pawleys Island Flounder will thrive in the creeks and inlet until fall when the water begins to cool.
+Flounder are ambush predators and often use creek mouths, oyster rakes and depressions as ambush points on rising and falling tides.
+Laying on the bottom and using there camouflage to ambush shrimp, mud minnows and finger mullet.

 Flounder Fishing Tactics

-Most Flounder fishermen I know prefer slow trolling with mud minnows or finger mullet.
-In addition to trolling, fan casting creek mouths and rock jetties can be very effective.
-Flounder will stage up along creek mouths waiting to ambush as the bait washes in or out with the tide.
-For casting I prefer spinning outfit.
+Most Flounder fishermen I know prefer to catch flounder slow trolling with live baits.
+Mud minnows and finger mullet are great choices fishing alongside the rock jetties on the North Side of the Island.
+In addition to trolling, fan casting creek mouths and docks can be very effective.
+North and South Inlets are great areas to target flounder as they like the high devolved oxygen of the inlets.
+For casting I prefer a spinning rod.
 7’6 light to medium action paired with a 3000 size reel loaded with 15 pound braided line.
-From the braid I use 20 pound fluorocarbon leader tied to a 1/4 oz eye strike JIG HEAD .
-The chartreuse color rigged with a 3″ gulp swimming mullet is my all time favorite combination for places like Murrells Inlet or Pawleys Island.
-Casting deep into a creek or near the rocks and slowly dragging and popping the bait along the bottom .
+From the braid I use 20 pound fluorocarbon leader tied using a uni to uni knot.
+From my leader I tie a 1/4 oz eye strike JIG HEAD using a loop knot.
+The chartreuse color jig rigged with a 3″ gulp swimming mullet is my favorite combination for Pawleys Island Flounder.
+Casting deep into a creek mouth or beneath a dock and slowly dragging and popping the bait along the bottom .
 If the current and tide are moving hard I’ll change to a heavier jig and fish slow.

-What ever method you choice for flounder fishing it can be easy and fun.
+Regardless of the method you choose Flounder Fishing Pawleys Island can loads of fun.
 Fishing from shore , boat or pier come spring I hope to see you out there!